Law of the United States: Property law

 Historically, American property law has been heavily influenced by English land law, and is therefore concerned with real property first and personal property second.
 It is also primarily a matter of state law, and the level of interstate diversity in the law of property is much more substantial than in contract and tort.
-In the 1970s, the Uniform Law Commission's project to standardize state real property law was a spectacular failure.
+Efforts by both the American Law Institute and the Uniform Law Commission to reduce such interstate diversity were spectacular failures.

 The majority of states use a title recording system (coupled with privately provided title insurance) to manage title to real property, although title registration (Torrens title) is also allowed in a small minority of states.
 Title to personal property is usually not registered, with the notable exceptions of motor vehicles (through a state department of motor vehicles or equivalent), bicycles (in certain cities and counties), and some types of firearms (in certain states).

 Family law

 In the United States, family law governs relationships between adults, and relationships between parents and their children.
-As a discrete area of law worthy of its own specialists and law professors, American family law is relatively young in comparison to European family law; it did not take flight until the no-fault divorce revolution of the 1960s.
-Before the 1950s, widespread religious, legal, and social prohibitions against divorce in the United States meant that divorces were rare, were often seen as fact-driven matters (meaning that they were perceived as turning on each case's facts and not broadly generalizable legal principles), and rarely went up on appeal.
-The rise of no-fault divorce caused divorce litigation to shift away from the question of who was at fault for the collapse of the marital relationship and to focus instead on issues such as division of property, spousal support, and child support.
+It is a discrete area of law, with lawyers who focus in family law and specialized family law courts.
+American family law is relatively young in comparison to European family law; it did not take flight until the no-fault divorce revolution of the 1960s.
+Before the 1950s, widespread religious, legal, and social prohibitions against divorce in the United States meant that divorces were rare, were often seen as fact-driven matters (meaning that they were perceived as turning on each case's unique facts and not broadly generalizable legal principles).
+The rise of no-fault divorce caused divorce litigation to shift away from the question of who was at fault for the collapse of the marriage, and to focus instead on issues such as division of property, spousal support, and child support.

 Family cases are traditionally a matter of state law and are virtually always heard only in state courts.
 Certain kinds of contract, tort, and property civil actions involving state law issues can be heard in federal courts under diversity jurisdiction, but federal courts decline to hear family cases under the "domestic relations exception" to diversity jurisdiction.

 Although family cases are heard in state courts, there has been a trend towards federalization of certain specific issues in family law.
 State courts and the lawyers who practice before them must be aware of federal income tax and bankruptcy implications of a divorce judgment, federal constitutional rights to abortion and paternity, and federal statutes governing interstate child custody disputes and interstate child support enforcement.